weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ##Visualizing User Registration with Weave Scope

-With the containers deployed, and all in communication with one another, you are ready to test the application.
-Open the following URL in your browser: `http://127.0.0.1:8080/register.html` where you should see a registration page.
+With the containers deployed, and all in communication, you are ready to test the application.
+Open the following URL in your browser: `http://127.0.0.1:8080/register.html` to display the registration page.

 ![Testing the Microservices App](/guides/images/spring-boot-microservices/email-registration.png)

-To ensure that your message reached the correct destination, go back to Weave Scope, click on RESTful Service container, and then open the terminal view.
+To ensure that your message reached the correct destination, go back to `Weave Scope`, click on the RESTful Service container, and then open the terminal view.
 The terminal view is launched by clicking the control button furthest left.

 Enter an email address and a password in the browser, and wait for the message to appear in the Terminal view of Weave Scope.
 Notice that the RESTful service has processed and passed on the message to the system.

 ![RESTful, RabbitMQ and Eureka Communicating](/guides/images/spring-boot-microservices/restful-rabbit-eureka.png)

-Display the terminal window of other containers, and add a new email to see what messages appear.
+Display the terminal window of other containers, and then add a new email to see what messages appear.

 >**Note:** You can also stop, pause and restart containers to troubleshoot communication errors in your app.